kubernetes/kops/docs/single-to-multi-master.md

 to terminate the masters one after the other (always keeping 2 of them up and running).
 They will be restarted with a clean config and should join the others without any problems.

+While optional, this last step allows you to be sure that your masters are fully configured by Kops and that there is no residual manual configuration.
+If there is any configuration problem, they will be detected during this step and not during a future upgrade or, worse, during a master failure.